 By law providers and pharmacists are responsible for the use or misuse of information by delegates.
 Under Oregon Administrative Rule, providers and pharmacists must conduct monthly audits of delegate use to monitor for potential misuse of the system.
 When a provider or pharmacist learns of any potential unauthorized use of the system or system data by a delegate, he or she must 1) revoke the delegation by unlinking the individual as a delegate, and 2) notify the PDMP of the potential unauthorized use.
 Additionally, when a delegate is no longer authorized by a provider or pharmacist to access information on his or her behalf, the provider or delegate must 1) revoke the delegation by unlinking the individual as a delegate, and 2) notify the PDMP.

-The number of delegates linked to a single master account is not restricted, but each master account holder is responsible for the use and misuse of the PDMP information by each and every delegate linked to his or her account.
+You may have as many delegates linked to your account as needed.
+Delegates may be linked to more than one provider.
+The number of delegates linked to a single master account is not restricted, however each master account holder is responsible for the use and misuse of the PDMP information by each and every delegate linked to his or her account.
 Master account holders must conduct monthly audits of delegate use and unlink delegates when access is no longer authorized or if potential unauthorized use is suspected.
 Careful consideration should be made when linking delegates to your account.

 System information is protected health information.
 The liability statement is a reminder of this fact and prompts you to take measures to maintain confidentiality and preserve the privacy of your patient’s information.